 Your options will depend on several things, including your age, overall health, medical history, and how severe your case is.

 Drugs that ease joint pain and stiffness include:

 - Anti-inflammatory painkillers, like aspirin, ibuprofen, or naproxen

 - Pain relievers that you rub on your skin

 - Corticosteroids, like prednisone

-Your doctor may also give you strong medications called disease-modifying antirheumatic drugs (DMARDs).
+Your doctor will typically give you strong medications called disease-modifying antirheumatic drugs (DMARDs).
 They work by interfering with or suppressing your immune system's attack on your joints.